dalia-nezzar/dalia-nezzar/README.md

 ### About Me :sunglasses:

-- 🌱 I'm currently seeking **an internship for 2024 (April 8th onwards) lasting up to 12 weeks**.
+- 🌱 I'm currently seeking for **a work-study position in web development for my 3rd year of Computer Science BUT (2024-2025)**.
 If you have any exciting opportunities, feel free to reach out!
 - 😅 I admit, I _sometimes_ struggle with inspiration, but I'm always eager to learn and explore new ideas.

 <hr>